digitaltrails/vdu_controls/Lux-metering.md

 defaults shown are from a mapping for a study with access to a large amount of natural daylight.
 They're unlikely to be suitable for other situations.

-You can use either the bash script or the python script, or even switch from one to the other.
+You can use either the bash script or the Python script, or even switch from one to the other.
 The bash script is slightly faster.